 The iconic design of the new Ottawa Public Library and Library and Archives Canada Joint Facility draws its inspiration from many sources: from the beauty of the natural world and its location overlooking the Ottawa River and Gatineau Hills; from the rich history of the city and region; from Indigenous history, heritage and culture; and from the role of the building as a gathering space for all.
 To learn more about some of the building’s interior spaces, see “The Spaces” section.

 The waved roof, warm wood and grey stone of the facility’s exterior represent the landscape and its materials.
 The architects have created a design that connects to our Nation’s Capital’s rich history and natural beauty: its shape is reminiscent of the Ottawa River; its stone and wood exterior reflects the escarpment and the surrounding greenspace.

 The site for the Joint Facility is located on the traditional territory of the Anishinābe Algonquin people, who have lived in the area for thousands of years.
 The land surrounding the Chaudière Falls is a sacred meeting place for the Anishinābe Algonquin and other First Nations, associated with a portage and trade route for Indigenous people along the Ottawa River.

 The idea of a community public library and national library and archives on this site presents an opportunity to examine the nature of knowledge transfer and learning that will take place in the building, and how it relates to the local Anishinābe Algonquin People as well as Indigenous communities in Ottawa and across the country.

 Accessibility and Inclusivity

 The design of the facility offers the opportunity to create a building that is accessible, inclusive, welcoming and open to all.
 Universal accessibility is an important objective in the building design.
-Through the application of stringent universal design standards, the goal is to be the most accessible building in the National Capital Region.
+Through the application of stringent universal design standards, the goal is to be one of the most accessible buildings in the National Capital Region.

 Here are five main features that will make the building inclusive: